rsgalloway/hashio/README.md

 ## Environment

-You modifiy settings in the `hashio.env` [envstack](https://github.com/rsgalloway/envstack) file, or create a new environment stack:
+You modify settings in the `hashio.env` [envstack](https://github.com/rsgalloway/envstack) file, or create a new environment stack: